Clemapfel/jluna/docs/manual.md

 (:name, :super, :parameters, :types, :instance, :layout, :size, :hash, :flags)
 ```

 Once fully unrolled, we have access to the properties necessary for introspect. `jluna` does this unrolling automatically, meaning all parametric types held by a `jluna::Type` proxy are fully specialized.
+We can fully specialize a type using the member function `.unroll()`.

 ---